 What will be the next chapter?

 To continue the reinvention for visitors today, the hall will also see some changes, marking the start of a brand new chapter in Beningbrough's history.
-Along with long term designs for the garden by RHS Gold winning designer Andy Sturgeon, the hall will also see some changes.
-Several rooms in the the hall are closed for ongoing conservation work.
-The Great Hall and Saloon Galleries on the first floor are open with the latest exhibition.
+Along with long term designs for the garden by RHS Gold winning designer Andy Sturgeon, visiting exhibitions from national partners and internationally renown artist were hosted in the Saloon Galleries over the last year or so.